Cheapest car insurance in Maryland for a bad driving record

 Cheapest car insurance after an accident in Maryland

-Geico has the lowest average rates after an accident at $1,909.
-Travelers also offers affordable rates, averaging $2,244.
+GEICO has the lowest rates after an accident at $1,909 a year.
+Travelers also has affordable rates at $2,244 a year.

 Drivers with accidents on their record typically pay higher insurance rates than those with a clean record.
 While car insurance rates may increase after one accident, multiple accidents can increase rates even more.